gururise/RigidBody3D-Stress-Test/README.md

 ### Performance

-On my Core i7 3770, going much above 1,000 rigid bodies using the default settings results in significant frame drops.
+On my Core i7-3770 (3.4 Ghz), going much above 1,000 rigid bodies using the default settings results in significant frame drops.
 Here are a couple of ideas for improving performance through adjustments to the Project Settings:

 * Use the Bullet Physics Engine (default).
 The Godot Physics Engine is significantly slower.
 * Drop Physics Framerate from the default 60 FPS.